TheFirstFen/lnu/y3/code/2dt902/labs/lab1/README.md

 **Communication components**
 - Order status
-    * Notified on updates on your order(recived, sent, deliverd, ready for pick-up)
+    * Notified on updates on your order(recived, sent, delivered, ready for pick-up)
 - Product reviews/feedback
     * Can leave reviews on products and services that they have ordered and recived
 - Reporting